 Central Cluster locations contain both a data collection center and a data processing center.
 Edge Cluster locations contain only a data collection center.
 Each report suite is assigned to a specific data processing center.

-Target Edge Clusters, hosted on AWS, are located in:
+Target Edge Clusters, hosted on AWS, include:

 The Target Recommendations service is hosted in an Adobe data center in Oregon.

 Adobe Target currently doesn’t have an Edge Cluster in China and the visitor performance remains limited for Target customers in China.
 Because of the firewall and the lack of Edge Clusters within the country, the experiences of sites with Target deployed can be affected.
 Experiences can be slow to render and page loads can be affected.
 Also, marketers might experience latency when using the Target authoring UI.

 You can allowlist Target Edge Clusters, if desired.
 For more information, see allowlist Target edge nodes.